 The Highly Coveted “S” Mint Mark

-These are just a few of the prized coins from the San Francisco Mint.
+These are just a few of the prized San Francisco Mint coins.

 - The 1893-S Silver Dollar has the lowest mintage of any of the Morgan Dollars issued, which makes it one of the most coveted coins for collectors.